MauroCE/mauroce/README.md

 # Hey!
 ### Who I am
-Hi!
-I'm a final-year PhD student in [Computational Statistics and Data Science](https://compass.blogs.bristol.ac.uk/students/mauro-camara-escudero/) at the Univerisity of Bristol where I focus on combining generative models (VAEs, GANs and Normalizing Flows) with scalable sampling methods (MCMC and SMC samplers) to perform likelihood-free inference in large and complex big data applications.
-One of my main applications is population genetics, but my methods can be applied in ecology, astronomy, economics, biology and physics.
-I have developed the first family of algorithms for [Approximate Manifold Sampling](https://maurocamaraescudero.netlify.app/talk/bayescomp2023/).
+Hey!
+I'm a Research Associate in Statistical Machine Learning at the University of Bristol, working with Christophe Andrieu.
+My research focuses on standard Bayesian inference, and generative models (VAEs, GANs, Normalizing Flows, Diffusion Models, Transformers).
+Before that, I was a PhD student in [Computational Statistics and Data Science](https://compass.blogs.bristol.ac.uk/students/mauro-camara-escudero/) and I worked on [Approximate Manifold Sampling](https://maurocamaraescudero.netlify.app/talk/bayescomp2023/) and [Integrator Snippets](https://arxiv.org/abs/2404.13302), especially applied to likelihood-free inference and Bayesian inverse problems.
+I organize the [Generative Models Reading Group](https://github.com/MauroCE/GMRG).

 ### Where to find more information about me
 On my [website](https://maurocamaraescudero.netlify.app/) you can read: